sandialabs/chama/documentation/optimization.rst

 Optimization
 ============

+The :mod:`chama.optimize` module contains **Impact**,  **Scenario Coverage**, and **Geographic Coverage** sensor placement optimization formulations.
+The formulations are written in Pyomo [HLWW12]_ and solved using an open source or commercial solvers such as GLPK [Makh10]_, Gurobi [GUROBI]_, or CPLEX [CPLEX]_.
+The open source GLPK solver is used by default.
-The :mod:`chama.optimize` module contains **P-median** and **coverage** sensor placement optimization.
-Additional methods could be added to this module.
+Additional optimization formulations could be added to this module.

-P-median
+Impact
 --------

-The P-median formulation is used to determine optimal sensor placement and type that minimizes impact, where impact can be detection time or some other measure of damage.
+The Impact formulation is used to determine optimal sensor placement and type that minimizes impact, where impact can be the sensor's detection time or some other measure of damage.
-The P-median formulation is written in Pyomo [HLWW12]_ and solved using an open source or commercial MIP solver such as GLPK [Makh10]_, Gurobi [GUROBI]_, or CPLEX [CPLEX]_.
-The open source GLPK solver is used by default.
-The P-median sensor placement formulation is described below:
+The Impact formulation, which is based on the p-median facility location problem, is described below:

 .. math::